 We are going to use [Bevel] for this.

-The basic procedure such as extruding is the same.
+The basic procedure for beveling is the same as extruding.

 Select the polygon you want to edit, and choose apply.

 You can use booleans to make them reachable if you want.